superDuperCyberTechno/comploy/README.md

 ... enabling you to simply write `cmp` instead of `./comploy`.

 ### Notes
-_comploy_ sets user/group as `www-data:www-data`, `755` rights for folders and  `644` for files on the entire project on synchronization.
+* _comploy_ sets user/group as `www-data:www-data`, `755` rights for folders and  `644` for files on the entire project on synchronization.

-_comploy_ needs the client machine SSH key to have root access to the deployment server.
+* _comploy_ needs the client machine SSH key to have root access to the deployment server.
+* If you use [Composer](https://getcomposer.org/) you should now that _comploy_ auto installs your packages, server-side.
+This can be disabled by setting `use_composer` to `false` in the config.
+* You need to know how to set up a webserver in order to use _comploy_ effectively.